ksomf/workbook/alexeygrigorev_zoomcamp/capstone_project/Readme.md

 The data `data.csv` and model `view-model` have been committed to the project.
 Using the resultant model or the supplied model in the project it can be deployed locally with either `docker-compose` or `kubectl` as described below and tested using [test.py](https://github.com/ksomf/workbook/blob/main/alexeygrigorev_zoomcamp/capstone_project/test.py).
+In case parameters are changed in training make sure to run `saved_model_cli show --dir view-model --all` and change the input and output layer names in [gateway.py](https://github.com/ksomf/workbook/blob/main/alexeygrigorev_zoomcamp/capstone_project/test.py).

 ## Docker Images and deployment